 Published content should highlight what makes your business unique.

-Important: We do not allow content that contains private or confidential information such as personal financial information, government-issued IDs, contact information linked/associated with a name, sensitive records, images, transcripts or links that contain personal information.
-We also do not allow solicitation of the above information through local posts or a business description other than the user's own name, email and phone number.Business description
+Important: We do not allow content that contains private or confidential information such as personal financial information, government-issued IDs, contact information linked or associated with a name, sensitive records, images, transcripts or links that contain personal information.
+We also do not allow solicitation of the above information through local posts or a business description other than the user's own name, email, and phone number.Business description

 Use the business description field to provide useful information on services and products offered, as well as the mission and history of your business.

 You should be upfront and honest about the information provided, focusing on content that's relevant and useful to your customers to understand your business.
 Content that's irrelevant to your business or has no clear association with it isn't allowed.
 Refer to our overall Guidelines for representing your business on Google.

 Content published in this field should not: